ddc-java/ddc-day-book/content/formatting.md

   return (15.0 - minutes) * Math.PI / 30.0;
 }
 ```
-{: data-code-group="minute-hand" data-code-label="Java" }
+{: data-lang-group="minute-hand" data-lang-label="Java" }

 ```kotlin
 fun minuteHandRadians(minutes: Double): Double =
     (15.0 - minutes) * Math.PI / 30.0
 ```
-{: data-code-group="minute-hand" data-code-label="Kotlin" }
+{: data-lang-group="minute-hand" data-lang-label="Kotlin" }

-If JavaScript is unavailable, the code blocks will still be displayed in sequence.
+If JavaScript is unavailable, the blocks will still be displayed in sequence.

 To ensure that the theme recognizes a multi-language group correctly:

 * All blocks in the group should be consecutive.
-* All blocks in the group should have the same `data-code-group` value.
+* All blocks in the group should have the same `data-lang-group` value.
-* Each block should have a `data-code-label` value appropriate for the displayed language or format.
+* Each block should have a `data-lang-label` value appropriate for the displayed language or format (or omitting it should correctly detect it).

 ## Blockquotes